rostislav-matveev/FvwmPy/README.md

   Packets type: `M_ALL`

-  This handler completely ignores its argument and send the *NOP UNLOCK* command to FVWM.
+  This handler completely ignores its argument and sends the *NOP UNLOCK* command to FVWM.
 FVWM waits for *NOP UNLOCK* after sending packets matching `m.syncmask`, so it make sense to always
   ```